KI-CISWG/MVCR/mvcr-0.7.md

 ## Example

-Example

 An example input to the API is the following JSON object:

 The latest documentation for example input can be found at http://www.consentreceipt.org/api
-(Note: At the moment 1-Aug-2015 It is out of sync with this v0.7 of the specification, when it is in sync it should be pated here)
+(Note: At the moment 1-Aug-2015 It is out of sync with this v0.7 of the specification, when it is in sync it should be pasted here)

-# References and Further Reading
+# References [TBD v0.9] and Further Reading

 [AQ: The References section will need to be restructured to link to specific citation points in the text.
 Should that be done for 0.7 or at a later version of the draft?]

 The MVCR is written with reference to terminology found in: